Troubleshooting

 Resetting PostgreSQL database

-Just like with ClickHouse, you can reset the PostgreSQL database that Uptrace uses to store metadata:
+You can also reset the PostgreSQL database that Uptrace uses to store metadata:

 uptrace pg reset